A Curve Ball: How to Pitch (a Game to Onyx Path)

 • Give us a minute.
 It might be a while before we get back to you.
 Unlike freelancer submissions (which are evergreen and we keep on file in case at some point we decide to use your services), we do try to get back to you one way or another.
 But it’s possible that we’re talking over a similar project with someone else and are waiting to see how that pans out before we talk to you, or we’re stuck under an NDA and can’t give a formal acceptance or refusal until that expires.
 Or we’re just busy.
 It’s okay to poke once in a while, but it doesn’t necessarily make the conversation go faster.

-2 responses to “A Curve Ball: How to Pitch (a Game to Onyx Path)”
+2 thoughts on “A Curve Ball: How to Pitch (a Game to Onyx Path)”

 Have you ever asked Paradox if you are allowed to post a process description like this for the approval process with them ?